 It’s a lovely lounge with lots of seating and great views of the central business district in the distance.

 But it was the start of the spring school holiday in Australia so the lounge was chock-full of families with small children.
 It wasn’t quite romper room, but it wasn’t exactly a peaceful scene.

-We were very, very glad we had spent a little bit of money to get the dayroom at the ibis rather than trying to rest and nap in the bright and noisy lounge with children running about everywhere.
+We were very, very glad we had spent a little bit of money to get the dayroom at the ibis hotel during our long layover rather than trying to rest and nap in the bright and noisy lounge with children running about everywhere.

 We were hungry after our nap, and the lounge has a large and plentiful buffet on offer with lots of keto friendly options.